 I’m thankful for:

-*Mrs. Manor, who on December 2, will have tolerated and loved me for 41 years, years she has made the best of my life.
+*Mrs. Manor, who on December 2, will have tolerated and loved me for 42 years, years she has made the best of my life.
 As Mark Twain said about his beloved wife, she is both girl and woman, and wheresoever she is, there is Paradise.
-I tell her how much I love her every day; I will always feel it will never be enough to repay her tender mercies.
+I tell her how much I love her–often–every day; I will always feel it can never be enough to repay her tender mercies.

 *The everyday miracles the Father provides in such profusion.